A Guide to Locum Tenens & Full-Time APP Salaries in 2025

 CRNAs consistently rank as the highest earners among APPs.
 Their specialized skill in administering anesthesia during surgeries requires advanced expertise, which leads to higher pay.

-According to the BLS, the average full-time CRNA salary was $212,700 per year in 2023, while locum tenens CRNAs typically make $150 to $200 per hour, or about $204,000 annually.
-As of October 2024, ZipRecruiter claims the average full-time locum CRNA wage in the US is $125 per hour or about $259,707 per year.
+According to Indeed, the average full-time CRNA salary is $234,367 per year.
+As of October 2025, ZipRecruiter claims the average full-time locum CRNA wage in the US is about $125 per hour or about $259,707 per year.
 Pay can vary, though, based on experience and location.
-For instance, CRNAs in California can earn up to $251,000, while those in Florida average far less at around $177,000.
+For instance, locum CRNAs in California can earn up to $256,307, while those in Florida average around $194,077.

 Key Factors Influencing APP Compensation